sylvia935/sylvia935.github.io/_pages/research.md

 <img align="right" width="450" height="600" src="/images/AlloAlphabet.png">

-This is my research intern work at Carnegie Mellon collaborated with [Michael Madaio](michaelmadaio.com/) and Dr. [Amy Ogan](https://www.amyogan.com/).
+This is my research intern work at Carnegie Mellon. *Allo Alphabet* is an IVR and SMS based literacy system that is currently deployed in rural Côte d’Ivoire.
 Literacy has been linked to pervasive poverty, unemployment and illness, educational technologies can help mitigate low levels of childhood literacy.
-As part of a large project *Allo Alphabet* currently deployed their phase 2 study in rural Côte d’Ivoire, my responsibility includes monitoring the user's (children and their parents) system usage and analyzing children’s learning progress through the curriculum.
-More recently, I started look at learning curve analysis of childhood literacy in low resource contexts.
+But some children might get developmental delays in pre-literacy skills due to their family's literacy level or a bilingual environment.
+Given that computer-mediated literacy learning systems often have a fixed progression through the curriculum, which might not effectively support different learners.
+My research involves modeling students' pre-literacy skills (like using *Bayesian Knowledge Tracing*) and investegating factors that associated with differing the learnabilities of children's pre-literacy skill.
+With student modeling, we can provide more adaptive support for learners in the literacy learning systems.

 ## Past Projects
 ------